 Though I wasn’t able to visit the village, I was able to feel its beauty while standing kilometers away from it.
 Thanks to God, my zoom lens and the weather that day 🙏.
 Another half an hour passed and there was no sign of the bus.
 While I was waiting, an uncle from the nearby house brought tea for me.
 Oh, Man, who does that for a stranger.
 Remember, I told you people of Spiti are too good.
 One can only expect such gestures in a place like Spiti.
 After waiting for 2 hours, the bus finally arrived.
 There were not many people on the bus this time.
 I grabbed the window seat and went back to capture the charm of the mountains.
 On the way back, I decided to take a detour from the trip and make a visit to my college campus at Mandi.
 I checked with the bus stand at Reckong Peo about the direct bus to Mandi.
 There was a bus at 5.30 in the evening and the next bus was in the morning at 4.30.
 The journey from Reckong Peo to Mandi was going to take 14–15 hrs, so I was aiming to catch the evening bus.
 But that didn’t happen.
 My bus from Kaza to Reckong Peo got punctured halfway and its compressor pipe started leaking.
 Salute to our driver who somehow managed to drive the bus until we reached Pooh.
 It took an hour for the bus to get repaired after which continued our journey back to Peo.
 It was already 6.30 by the time I reached back Reckong Peo.
 The evening bus was already gone and I had no choice rather than staying up in the hotel overnight and catching up on the morning bus.
 I got a room in a hotel near to the bus stand and had the Kinnauri chowmein for the one last time.

-It may feel bizarre to drive to Kinnaur and Spiti valley during wintertime, but for a die-hard mountain lover — with a goal to unplug and get off-grid, spot endangered Snow leopards & other wildlife and learn how the people of Spiti valley survive in freezing sub-zero temperatures — the winter snowscapes of the Spiti valley and Kinnaur Himalaya are a true refuge and a place for the mindful pause.
+It may feel bizarre to drive to Kinnaur and Spiti valley during wintertime, but for a die-hard solitude seeker — with a goal to unplug and get off-grid, spot endangered Snow leopards & other rare wildlife in Kibber wildlife sanctuary and learn how the people of Spiti valley survive in freezing sub-zero temperatures — the winter snowscapes of the Spiti valley and Kinnaur Himalaya are a true refuge and a place for the mindful pause.

 The winter trip to Spiti has its own charm and vulnerabilities.
-The charm lies in less to no crowd, snow-white winter wonderland landscape, no electricity, and no internet.
+The charm lies in the tranquility — so peaceful that you would hear yourself breathing — of the Spiti valley, less to no crowd, snowy winter landscape, no electricity, and no internet.